Makhana Namkeen is low fat, tasty snack that is also great for health. Check out the easy recipe to make it.

-Other dishes in which makhana is used include Malai Makhana Curry and Makhana Chops, which is a dry dish.
+Other dishes in which makhana is used include Makhana Kheer and Makhana Chops, which is a dry dish.

 - 2 tbsp Ghee